GB beat Spain to reach United Cup play-off

 On Saturday Cameron Norrie beat Rafael Nadal and Katie Swan saw off Nuria Parrizas-Diaz to put Britain 2-0 ahead.

+Dart and Jonny O'Mara are currently playing Jessica Bouzas Maneiro and David Vega Hernandez in the final doubles rubber.

-Britain will play the United States, Germany or the Czech Republic in Wednesday's Sydney City Final, which acts as a play-off for the semi-finals.
+Britain will face the United States, Germany or the Czech Republic in Wednesday's Sydney City Final, which acts as a play-off for the semi-finals.

 "We've had a bit of luck, a few withdrawals," said 32-year-old Evans.
 "We've done unbelievably well on the court as well.